1935 Yankee hurricane

 The Yankee hurricane of 1935 was a rare Category 2 hurricane that affected the Bahamas and South Florida in November.
 The sixth tropical cyclone and fifth hurricane of the 1935 Atlantic hurricane season, it developed 227 mi east of Bermuda.
 It strengthened to a hurricane on November 1, initially posing a threat to the Carolinas.
 Subsequently, the cyclone turned southwest.
 It attained its peak intensity on November 3, and it made landfall near Miami Beach on November 4.
 The hurricane's unusual approach toward Florida and late arrival earned it the nickname of the Yankee Hurricane.
+The Yankee hurricane was one of three known November hurricanes to make landfall in Florida, with the others being Kate in 1985, and Nicole in 2022.

 Meteorological history

 The cyclone originated as an extratropical system east of Hamilton, Bermuda.
 The system was isolated from a large upper-level trough that stretched from the Lesser Antilles to a low pressure area near the Faroe Islands.
 A polar ridge of high pressure was situated north of Bermuda, producing anomalous easterly trades at an unusually high latitude.
 The easterly flow blew over a long fetch of open waters, thus producing low-level convergence.
 Gradually, instability probably supported convective activity, and the cyclone slowly acquired tropical characteristics.
 On October 30, the system became a tropical storm with maximum sustained winds of 40 mph.

 Initially, the cyclone moved westward.
 On November 1, the storm strengthened to a Category 1 hurricane, and it attained peak winds of 80 mph.
 The tropical cyclone temporarily threatened the Carolinas.
 On November 2, the hurricane reached its closest approach to Cape Hatteras; the center was located less than 145 mi off the coast.
 The cyclone's wind field remained narrow, and Hatteras recorded peak gusts of 40 mph.
 The cyclone turned south, under the influence of northerly winds from a high pressure system.
 On November 3, a ship reported a minimum pressure of 964 mbar (28.48 inHg) north of the Abaco Islands.
 On November 4, the hurricane, with maximum sustained winds of 100 mph, made landfall north of Miami Beach near the present location of Bal Harbour, Florida.
 The hurricane's lowest central pressure in Florida was recorded at 973 mbar in Miami, Florida.

 The hurricane traversed southern Florida and weakened over land.
 Later, the cyclone entered the Gulf of Mexico north of Cape Sable.
 On November 6, the tropical system weakened to a strong tropical storm, and it turned northwest.
 On November 7, the circulation turned east, and the cyclone weakened to a remnant low pressure area.
 On November 8, the system dissipated 50 mi southwest of Saint Petersburg.